Darkhaxxor005/KaliConfiga-1/README.md

          3.Configures pip in python2.7 and pip3 in python3.[Manually to avoid errors]

          4.Updates pips

+         5.Installs Bengali language fonts.

-         5.Upgrades your total system with new packages of the sources.
+         6.Upgrades your total system with new packages of the sources.

-         6.Installs docker inside your system.[This is optional in your want to use it simplily remove # inside docker installtion area and make it executeable.]
+         7.Installs docker inside your system.[This is optional in your want to use it simplily remove # inside docker installtion area and make it executeable.]

-         7.All sources are taken from trusted resources and it contains all the packages of kali linux and there are 8 sources available in kaliconfiga.
+         8.All sources are taken from trusted resources and it contains all the packages of kali linux and there are 8 sources available in kaliconfiga.

-         8.Extra packages-->
+         9.Extra packages-->

                   dnsx
                   subfinder